-Do not take PETIBELLE if you are taking antiviral medicines which contain ombitasvir, paritaprevir, or dasabuvir, and combinations of these.
+Do not take Diane-35 ED if you are taking antiviral medicines which contain ombitasvir, paritaprevir, or dasabuvir, and combinations of these.

-These antiviral medicines are used to treatment chronic (long-term) hepatitis C (an infectious disease that affects the liver, caused by the hepatitis C virus).
+These antiviral medicines are used to treat chronic (long-term) hepatitis C (an infectious disease that affects the liver, caused by the hepatitis C virus).

-Do not take PETIBELLE if you have or have had a blood clot in:
+Do not take Diane-35 ED if you have, or have had, a blood clot in:

-- the blood vessels of the legs (deep vein thrombosis DVT)
+- the blood vessels of the legs (deep vein thrombosis - DVT)

 - the lungs (pulmonary embolism -PE)

 - the heart (heart attack)

 - the brain (stroke)

 - other parts of the body.

-Do not take PETIBELLE if you have or are concerned about an increased risk of blood clots.
+Do not take Diane-35 ED if you are concerned about or have an increased risk of blood clots.

 Blood clots are rare.
-Very occasionally blood clots may cause serious permanent disabilities, or may even be fatal.
+Very occasionally blood clots may cause serious permanent disability and may even be fatal.

-You are more at risk of having a blood clot when you take the Pill.
-But the risk of having a blood clot when taking the Pill is less than the risk during pregnancy.
+All combined oral contraceptive pills, including Diane-35 ED, increase the risk of having a blood clot.
+However, the risk of having a blood clot when taking Diane-35 ED is less than the risk of having a blood clot during pregnancy.

-Do not take PETIBELLE if you are concerned about an increased risk of blood clots because of age or smoking.
+Do not take Diane-35 ED if you are concerned about an increased risk of blood clots because of age or smoking.

 The risk of having a heart attack or stroke increases as you get older.
 It also increases if you smoke.
-You should stop smoking when taking the Pill, especially if you are older than 35 years of age.
+You should stop smoking when taking Diane-35 ED, especially if you are older than 35 years of age.

-Do not take PETIBELLE if you have, or have had:
+Do not take Diane-35 ED if you have, or have had:

+- blood clots in your legs

-- any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation, Antithrombin III deficiency or other inherited blood clotting conditions - a confirmed blood test showing:
+- any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation, Antithrombin III deficiency or other inherited blood clotting conditions.

+- A confirmed blood test showing:

-increased levels of
+increased levels of homocysteine

-homocysteine

-antiphospholipid antibodies

-(APLAs) e.g. anticardiolipinantibodies and lupus anticoagulant.
-These may increase your risk for blood clots or pregnancy losses (miscarriage)
+- antiphospholipid antibodies (APLAs) e.g. anticardiolipinantibodies and lupus anticoagulant.
+These may increase your risk for blood clots or pregnancy losses

+- major surgery after which you have not been able to move around for a period of time

+- angina (chest pain)